-Graduate and advanced undergraduate level courses offered at MSU that are related in content to GEO 306 are listed below.
+Several other, graduate and advanced undergraduate level, courses are offered at MSU; these courses are related in content to GEO 306.
 (Courses at the 100-300 level in many other disciplines may be helpful as well, but have been omitted for space purposes.)
 The courses below may be taken to advance your knowledge of a certain subject area(s) in physical geography and geomorphology.
 I would be happy to talk to you about these courses, if you have questions.